Cancelling a Life Insurance Policy

 As usual, you should read up on the terms and conditions of your policy to make sure this option is available.

-If you feel like your current life insurance policy is unaffordable, then before you cancel it outright you should compare available quotes online to see if you could save money by simply opening up a different policy instead.
+If you feel like your current life insurance policy is unaffordable, then before you cancel it outright you should compare life insurance quotes online to see if you could save money by simply opening up a different policy instead.

 Our life insurance comparison tool is easy to use and totally free.
 We’ll help you get the best deals possible so that you can make sure that you and your family are rid of one financial worry both now and in the future.